Display Window Preferences

 Image 1: Display Window Preferences (Default)

 - Show Side Legend - Lists the loaded layers into the Legend of the Main Display window.
-Note that you must create a new tab/window for a change to this preference to take effect.
+Note that a new tab/window must be created for a change to this preference to take effect.

 - Show Bottom Legend - Lists the loaded layers in a Legend at the bottom of the Main Display window.
-Note that you must create a new tab/window for a change to this preference to take effect.
+Note that a new tab/window must be created for a change to this preference to take effect.

 - Show Globe Background - Displays a solid globe background.